ponjs/craco-plugin-env/README.md

 You can pass an `options` object to configure the plugin.

-- `options.path`
-  - _Default:_ root
-  - The directory from which `.env` files are loaded.
-Can be an absolute path, or a path relative to the project root.
-- `options.vars`
+- `options.variables`
   - _Default_: `{}`
-  - Custom environment variables.
+  - Custom additional environment variables.
 For more detailed env parsing rules, please refer to [the documentation of `dotenv`](https://github.com/motdotla/dotenv).

 ## Mode